sgtslaughta/kasm_files/docker-imgs/custom_jammy/README.md

 # FROM the docker-imgs directory
 sudo docker build -f custom_jammy/Dockerfile -t <some_name>:<some_tag_ver> .
 ```
-This will build the image locally.
+This will build the image **locally**.
 Inside the Kasm admin panel, you will specify the image name and tag.

 ### Using the image
 - On first login, right-click the desktop and open a terminal